 - shellfish

-Beans, chunky peanut butter, and whole nuts are other protein sources that may give you some trouble going through your digestive system.
+Other protein sources may give you some trouble going through your digestive system.
+These can include:

 Other foods